-Virtual reality (VR) technology has revolutionised various industries, and now driving schools are joining the trend.
-By incorporating VR into driver training programs, schools are enhancing the learning experience and improving road safety.
+Virtual reality (VR) technology has revolutionised various industries, and now new driving schools (and progressive academies) are joining the trend.
+If you’re not out driving the perfect learners driving car, incorporating VR into driver training programs, schools are enhancing the learning experience and improving road safety.
 This article explores how driving schools are harnessing the power of VR to provide realistic simulations, immersive scenarios, and personalised training, ultimately producing confident and skilled drivers.

 - Realistic Simulations: VR enables driving schools to create realistic driving environments, including various road conditions, traffic scenarios, and weather conditions.
 Learners can practice their skills in a safe virtual setting, gaining valuable experience before hitting the road.